Introduction

 Activate the service position using the windshield wiper lever

-2. Switch the ignition off and on again.
+2. Switch the ignition off and then switch it on again.

 Lifting the windshield wiper arms

-1. Move the windshield wiper arms into the service position before lifting ⇒
+1. Before raising either arm, first move the windshield wipers into the service position ⇒

 .